rexhanh/1724_final_project/proposal.md

 # Objective and key features

-Our objecttive is to make an app that shows a view of stocks' latest prices, open, high, low, previous close, change, and change percent.
+Our objective is to make an app that shows a view of stocks' latest prices, open, high, low, previous close, change, and change percent.
 We did not find an API that is free without delay, but we find an API that is free but with some delay.
 User will be able to use this as a CLI tool, and also a GUI version of it.
 CLI usage.
 We will be using stock market data API from [alpha vantage](https://www.alphavantage.co/documentation/) We have obtained an API key.
+This app will be mainly built on **ratatui** and **reqwest**.

 ### Basic CLI usage

-Getting latest price of a stock/ETF/index
+1. Getting latest price of a stock/ETF/index

 ```
 $finance --check AAPL